microsoftgraph/microsoft-graph-docs-contrib/concepts/custom-connector-sdk-overview.md

 The connectors SDK enables you to create custom Microsoft Graph connectors directly within the Visual Studio integrated development environment (IDE).
 It provides everything you need to build, debug, and deploy your custom connector.

 >[!Note]
-> Microsoft Graph connectors SDK (preview) is currently available in the Targeted Release Ring
+> Microsoft Graph connectors SDK (preview) is currently available in the Targeted Release Ring.
+Join the targeted release ring using the [instructions](/microsoft-365/admin/manage/release-options-in-office-365).

 ## Components